marcopennekamp/lore/spec/expressions.md

   - Since there are no precision issues, there is no need to require manual casting of integers to reals.
 - Integer **function arguments** and **return values** are asserted, at runtime, to be an integer using the Javascript function `isInteger`.
 This assertion is meant to catch holes in these checks and guarantees.
 - If we dynamically **dispatch** on the `Real` type, the actual type at runtime is determined using `isInteger`.
 If true, we dispatch with the value having `Int` as its type, and otherwise having `Real` as its type.
+- **TODO:** Actually implement this in the compiler or rethink our approach here…

 For now, we want to keep literal grammar to a minimum.
 Hence, we do not support scientific notation and only support base 10.
 Here are the **valid number formats:**